Acne

 - 5Shower after sweating

-- 6Try over-the-counter benzoyl peroxide
+- 6Try OTC products with benzoyl peroxide or salicylic acid

 - 7Keep hair clean and off face

-- 8Change pillowcases regularly
+- 8Change pillowcases frequently

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.